 In this Part, unless the contrary intention appears —

-“approved person” means person who is approved, or belongs to a class of persons which is approved, by the Minister under section 30 for the purposes of this Part, which approval has not been revoked under that section;
+approved person means person who is approved, or belongs to a class of persons which is approved, by the Minister under section 30 for the purposes of this Part, which approval has not been revoked under that section;

-“holding order” means holding order granted under section 28(1);
+holding order means holding order granted under section 28(1);

-“search warrant” means search warrant granted under section 24;
+search warrant means search warrant granted under section 24;

-“vehicle” includes aircraft, hovercraft, vessel and any other means of transportation.
+vehicle includes aircraft, hovercraft, vessel and any other means of transportation.

 22. Powers of police officers and approved persons in relation to manufacturers, sellers and suppliers of prohibited drugs and cultivators, sellers and suppliers of prohibited plants